Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/cm_and_exposure.rst

 Image Files
 ===========

-The other place to keep color management in mind is when **loading and saving image files**.
+The other place to keep color management in mind is when *loading* and *saving* image files.
 File formats such as PNG or JPEG will typically store colors in a color space ready for display, not in a linear space.
 When they are, for example, used as textures in renders, they need to be converted to linear first, and when saving renders for display on the web,